viamrobotics/docs/docs/installation/_index.md

 image: "/installation/thumbnails/install.png"
 imageAlt: "Install Viam"
 images: ["/installation/thumbnails/install.png"]
-description: "To use Viam software with your robot, install and run the viam-server binary on the computer that you want to use to control the robot."
+description: "To use Viam software with your smart machine, install and run the viam-server binary on the computer that you want to use to control the smart machine."
 aliases:
     - /installation/prepare/
     - /installation/macos-install/